a3rk/remix/README.i18n.md

-AEON daemon internationalization
+EpochCoin daemon internationalization
 ==================================

-The AEON command line tools can be translated in various languages.
+The EpochCoin command line tools can be translated in various languages.

 In order to use the same translation workflow as the [Monero Core GUI](https://github.com/monero-project/monero-core), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.